paulobtn/cli-bookmarker/README.md

 * import favorites from browser
 * feature to open urls directly, not necessarily using the id
 * html page with tag filtering
+* should create an empty file when listing if no file is found